zzyAnna/RAGEN/README.md

 We evaluate RAGEN across multiple model sizes and configurations.
 Below are results from our Sokoban experiments using Qwen-2.5-{0.5B, 3B}-{Instruct, None} and DeepSeek-R1-Distill-Qwen-1.5B.

 <img src="./public/loss_curve.png" width="800px" alt="Loss curves for different models" />

+**NOTE: The loss shows the reward curve, where the KL term is considered.**

 Key observations:
 - Instruct-finetuned models show early advantages but the gap narrows as training progresses